profjefer/Facial-Recognition-ResNet50-SNN/README.md

 ## Notebooks

 1. [Training](training.ipynb) - In this notebook, there is a more detailed explanation about the functioning of a SNN and there is also the SNN training code used here.
+2. [Histogram](histogram.ipynb) - In this group, the performance of the trained SNN is verified using a histogram of distances and a ROC curve.

 ## Trained models